-Are you looking for how to make paneer?
-It is super simple with the right ingredients and a little patience!
+How to make paneer?
+It is simple with the right ingredients (milk and an acid) and a little patience.

 Grilled paneer is also great as a salad topping… and pizza topping too!
 It’s a wonderful meat-free source of protein.